ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Threat Matrix

 To systematically assess the risks associated with different threats, we introduce the following threat matrix.
-This categorization considers key risk factors:
+This categorization considers the following factors:

-  - Impact: The potential consequences of the threat if successfully exploited.
+  - Impact: The potential consequences of the threat if successfully executed.
     - Low: Minimal effect on privacy and security.
     - Medium: Moderate effect on user privacy or tracking protection.
     - High: Severe privacy violations or safety risks.